Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox | Price: $60

-Still one of the best RPGs ever made.
+Still one of the best RPGs ever made — and I don’t say that lightly.
 The 2026 patches added official mod support (Steam Workshop), new difficulty modes, and performance improvements.
-If you haven’t played it yet, there’s never been a better time.
+If you haven’t played it yet — honestly, what are you waiting for?
+There’s never been a better time.
 100+ hours of content, incredible story, and the best turn-based combat since Divinity: Original Sin 2.

 6. Cyberpunk 2077: Ultimate Edition